Iron Condor Option Strategy Explained (A Simple Guide)

 Important point: all options must have the same expiration date.

-As long as the index ETF share price is between the short options strike prices at contract expiration, you’ll stay profitable.
+As long as the S&P 500 ETF share price is between the short options strike prices at expiration, you’ll stay profitable.
 In this case, that means it has to stay between $270 on the low end and $275 on the high end.

 If that happens, all the options expire worthless and you keep the cash.

-However, if the price of the index fund goes above the short put or below the short call, you’ll have to buy back one of the short positions to close it out.
+However, if the price of the S&P 500 ETF closes below the short put strike of $270 or above the short call strike of $275 at expiration, you’ll have to buy back one of the short option positions to close it out.
 In that case, you’ll likely lose money.

 What Are Similar Strategies Related to an Iron Condor Option?